Abreu Advogados

 Pre-Employment Considerations

 Both parties are to negotiate the employment contract in good faith, and otherwise may be held accountable for damages caused to the other party.
-If the parties desire to enter into a promise of employment contract it must be executed in writing and contain the following information: the identification, signature and address of both parties; a declaration clearly stating the will to celebrate the employment agreement; the activity to be performed and corresponding remuneration.
+If the parties desire to enter into a promise of employment contract it must be executed in writing and contain the following information: the identification, signature, and address of both parties; a declaration clearly stating the will to celebrate the employment agreement; the activity to be performed and corresponding remuneration.

 Hiring Non-Nationals

 Citizens from countries that are not members of the European Union (nor of countries that have a similar regime, like Switzerland) must request a visa to entry, stay and a residence authorisation to work in Portugal without any special requirement or formality other than having a valid Identity Card or Passport and must have an employment contract or the promise of an employment contract.
-In case of EEA nationals, if their permanence in national territory lasts more than 3 months those citizens should formalise their right of residence.
+In case of EEA nationals, if their permanence in national territory lasts more than three (3) months those citizens should formalise their right of residence.
 They may do so by obtaining a Certificate of Register but there is no need to request a visa or a residence authorisation.
 Due to Brexit agreement UK employees are no longer covered by the previous referred special rules with regard to the contracting of EU nationals.

 Hiring Specified Categories Of Individuals